 Study Abroad Diversity Scholarship for Fall

-This funding aims to support students who have been traditionally under-represented in studying abroad.
-Individuals from one or more of the following groups may apply: (1) first-generation college students; (2) students who have barriers to studying abroad such as a high level of financial need or who have experienced barriers in pursuing higher education; or (3) students who have not previously had an opportunity to travel abroad.
+This funding aims to support students who have been traditionally under-represented in study abroad.
+Individuals from one or more groups may apply (1) first-generation college students; (2) students with diverse ethnic backgrounds (including but not limited to: American Indian or Alaskan Native, African-American or Black, Hispanic or Latino/a, Asian, NativeHawaiianor other pacific Islander); and (3) students with disabilities.
 This scholarship reflects UWM’s commitment to expanding the diversity of students participating in education abroad programs.

 Eligibility Requirements for the upcoming Fall 2023 Study Abroad